Data Protection Policy

 • sub-processors will only be engaged with the prior consent of the controller and under a written contract

-• the controller will assist the processor in dealing with subject access requests and allowing data subjects to exercise their rights under gdpr
+• the controller will assist the processor in dealing with subject access requests and allowing data subjects to exercise their rights under GDPR

-• the processor will assist the controller in meeting its gdpr obligations in relation to the security of processing, notification of data breaches and implementation of data protection impact assessments
+• the processor will assist the controller in meeting its GDPR obligations in relation to the security of processing, notification of data breaches and implementation of data protection impact assessments

 • delete or return all personal data at the end of the contract